tomalbrc/filament/docs/src/content/block-behaviours.md

     - Example: `blocks: ["minecraft:stone", "minecraft:sand"]`
   - `tags`: List of block-tags this block can survive on.
     - Example: `tags: ["minecraft:dirt", "minecraft:sculk_replaceable"]`
+  - `solidOnly`: Only checks if the supporting block is solid.
+Requires `blocks` and `tags` to be empty.

 ---